-- Legally holds the opponents heel to the buttocks while the defensive wrestler is broken down on the mat for more than 5 seconds. - Moves not designed to break the opponent down, or for the purpose of securing a fall, or to prevent and escape or reversal. - Dropping back to the ankle after the whistle is blown. - Hanging on to one or both legs and not working up.
+- Holds the opponents heel to the buttocks while the defensive wrestler is broken down on the mat for more than 5 seconds. - Moves not designed to break the opponent down or for the purpose of securing a fall, etc. - Dropping back to the ankle after the whistle is blown. - Hanging on to one or both legs and not working up. - Stays behind the opponent while on their feet, making no attempt to bring the opponent to the mat.